Damn250/Damn250/Readme.md

 <h4 align="center"> I learn new things for a living 🤙 </h4>

 - 🔭 I’m currently a Software Developer at Vanguard Economics
-- 🌱 I also develop with the MERN (MongoDB Express React Node) + React Native(Android & iOs)
+- 🌱 I create web and mobile solutions
+- 🌱 Passionate about Machine learning
 - 📫 You can reach me at **dimitrikwihangana@gmail.com**